 We’re faced with many small tasks every day.
-There’s the message you need to answer, the dishes that should be put away, and the cloth on your bedroom floor.
-While these tasks by themselves are small, how you handle them will influence your productivity and the likeliness of procrastination.
+There’s a message you need to answer, the dishes that should be put away, and the clothes on your bedroom floor.
+While these tasks are small and quick to finish, how you handle them will influence your productivity and the risk of procrastination.
 The 2-minute was created as a guideline to help you make the right decisions here.

 What is the 2-minute rule?

 The 2-minute rule was created by David Allen in his productivity book Getting Things Done.
-The rule states:
+The rule states that if you face a task that can be done in less than 2 minutes, you should do it straight away instead of postponing or putting it on your to-do list.

 Benefits of the 2-minute rule